 The Tellius duology reintroduced the concept on a much smaller scale, exclusive to two characters.
 Mist, a Cleric who promotes to Valkyrie, wields both swords and staves (whether she does so before promotion depnds on the game); unlike in past games, these classes are exclusive to her.
 Princess/Queen Elincia has a Falcon Knight/Seraph Knight variant class which also wields swords and staves.

-Fire Emblem: Awakening brings the concept back in full force: it features the Tactician class, exclusive to the player-created Avatar, and the Dark Knight, a possible Mage promotion, which wield both swords and magic tomes, the Dark Flier pegasus knights, who use spears and tomes, and the DLC-only Dread Fighters, capable of using swords, tomes, and axes.
+Fire Emblem Awakening brings the concept back in full force: it features the Tactician class, which can be promoted to Grandmaster and is exclusive to the player-created Avatarand his/her children; the Dark Knight, a possible Mage promotion which wield both swords and magic tomes; the Dark Flier pegasus knights, who use spears and tomes; and the DLC-only Dread Fighters, capable of using swords, tomes, and axes.
 Also, the Thief promotion Trickster uses swords and staves, and the also-DLC-only Bride uses spears, bows, and staves.